ruvaldak/mc-copper-tier/README.md

+# Copper Tier

+## Requirements

+- Minecraft 1.19
-# Fabric Example Mod
+- Fabric

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Install the mod using your preferred method.

 ## License